 To combat this problem, we’d recommend dividing your day into clear time periods, with regular breaks.
 One strategy that might help is the Pomodoro technique.
 It breaks down the day into short chunks with gaps between each one.
 That way, you can channel your focus and give yourself plenty of respite during the day.
 And make sure you finish at a specific time each day: no task is more important than your mental health.

-It’s also good practice to take regular holidays, even if you can’t use them to jet off into the sun.
+It’s also good practice to take regular holidays, even if you can’t use them to charter a jet off into the sun.
 Holidays are a necessary part of our work-life balance and play a key role in preventing the build-up of stress at work.

 Kaylee O’Neill, a workplace wellbeing lead at AkzoNobel in the UK, has spent months looking at handling anxiety at work.
 She says she strongly advises her colleagues to use their holiday entitlement, even if they have to stay home.

 “Even if they use it to complete a Netflix series, it enables them to disconnect from work and come back refreshed,” she explains.
 “One of my colleagues recently took a week off and spent it playing video games, but that’s great – because they were able to detach themselves from the company and give themselves a break.”

 Loneliness and disconnection are issues that come up time and time again.
 Many employers have found it hard to fix this problem, so it’s important we take proactive steps to stay in touch with our colleagues.